How to Make a Margarita

 Give it a good shake until the metal of the cocktail shaker is extremely cold, then strain and pour into your prepared margarita glasses.

-Enjoy immediately with a lime garnish!
+Enjoy immediately with a lime slice!

 Erin’s Easy Entertaining Tips